lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 As with any ordinary Python list or tuple, `len()` can been used to deduce the length.

-### Arbitrary Assignment to State Variables and Parameters
+### Assigning Arbitrary Initial Expressions to State Variables and Parameters

-The code delimiters `{= ... =}` can allow for assignment of arbitrary Python expressions as default values for state variables and parameters.
+The code delimiters `{= ... =}` can allow for assignment of arbitrary Python expressions as initial values for state variables and parameters.
 The following example, taken from [StructAsState.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/Python/src/StructAsState.lf) demonstrates this usage: